During Tense Meeting, Saline Board Approves Independent Review of Athletic Department

 Football Players

 Members of the Saline High School football team once again spoke during the first public comment segment of Tuesday's Board of Education meeting.
 Speakers included Cruz Hanson, Ayden Burton, Jack Bersuder, Isaac Furlong, Coleman Ross and James Rush.
 Many spoke of the need for accountablity.
-Rush noted that Athlectic Director Ashley Mantha hs not addressed the team.
+Rush noted that Athlectic Director Ashley Mantha has not addressed the team.

 "We as student athletes have had to take the burden upon ourselves and no adult has been held accountability," Rush said.

 "It it also impacted more than 200 kids from the marching band, color guard and the dance team.
-All of us spent several hours practicing each week and football games are where perform and we only get to go to the home games," Mueller said.
+All of us spent several hours practicing each week and football games are where we perform and we only get to go to the home games," Mueller said.

 Parents Had Filed a Complaint Against Laatsch, Mantha